Texas Ranger Division: Texas Rangers rank structure

 The selection process for becoming a Texas Ranger is highly competitive.
-Applicants must have extensive prior law enforcement experience, typically eight years or more, and demonstrate exceptional investigative, interviewing, and case management skills.
+Applicants must currently work with the Texas Department of Public Safety and have extensive prior law enforcement experience, typically eight years or more, and demonstrate exceptional investigative, interviewing, and case management skills.
+Applicants will take an entrance exam, with the highest scores moving onto an oral interview.
 Only a small number are selected each cycle.
+The average Ranger was 44 years old in 2020.

 Uniforms

 Modern-day Rangers (as well as their predecessors) do not have a prescribed uniform per se, although the State of Texas does provide guidelines as to appropriate Ranger attire, including a requirement that Rangers wear clothing that is western in nature.
 Currently, the favored attire includes white shirt and tie, khaki/tan or gray trousers, light-colored western hat, "ranger" belt, and cowboy boots.
 Historically, according to pictorial evidence, Rangers wore whatever clothes they could afford or muster, which were usually worn out from heavy use.
 While Rangers still pay for their clothing today, they receive an initial stipend to offset some of the costs of boots, gunbelts and hats.

 To carry out their horseback missions, Rangers adapted tack and personal gear to fit their needs.
 Until the beginning of the 20th century, the greatest influence was from the vaqueros (Mexican cowboys).
 Saddles, spurs, ropes and vests used by the Rangers were all fashioned after those of the vaqueros.
 Most Rangers also preferred to wear broader-brimmed sombreros as opposed to cowboy hats, and they favored square-cut, knee-high boots with a high heel and pointed toes, in a more Spanish style.
 Both groups carried their guns the same way, with the holsters positioned high around their hips instead of low on the thigh.
 This placement made it easier to draw while riding a horse.